 Most websites are created rather hurriedly in order to solve a specific problem or to supply a specific set of information to those who need it.
 Though this is good, the site structure you initially had eventually becomes the default structure when the site grows and it is needed to meet other kinds of needs.
 This growth can give way to chaos in setting permissions since every member of the organization can have the full control over the sub-sites.
 In other situations, every member might need a set of new permissions to be able to sue a new site.

-A sound permission strategy can help identify these problems before they crop up.
+Sound permission strategies can help identify these problems before they crop up.
 A good permission strategy can help control these following three crucial areas.

 Permission settings that you choose can impact the site over a long-term deciding how much effort you must spare to manage your sites and how fast your site can respond to user commands.